-Rob Valentino was promoted to assistant coach for Atlanta United’s First Team after serving as an assistant for ATL UTD 2 in 2018.
-Valentino joined Atlanta’s organization on Jan.
-23, 2018 after previously serving as an assistant coach for Orlando City B since August 2015, where he was part of the technical staff for the USL side that began play in 2016.
+Rob Valentino was promoted to assistant coach with Atlanta United’s First Team prior to the 2019 MLS season after serving as an assistant for ATL UTD 2 in 2018.
+Valentino joined Atlanta United on Jan.
+23, 2018 after previously serving as an assistant coach for Orlando City B since August 2015.

 Before becoming a coach, Valentino played professionally for eight years as a defender.
 He was drafted No. 13 overall in the 2008 MLS SuperDraft by New England Revolution and later played for Colorado Rapids and FC Tampa Bay before landing at Orlando City in 2011 for the team’s inaugural season.
 Valentino made 77 appearances over five seasons at center back, scoring nine goals, and won three regular season USL championships and two postseason titles with Orlando City.
 He was voted 2011 USL Defender of the Year and was named team captain after his first season.
 He played one season with Arizona United in 2015 before announcing his retirement.